khepin/di-workshop/README.md

 _.contains(['a', 'b', 'c'], 'c');  // Returns true if the array (first argument) contains the element (second argument) _.clone(object) // Returns a copy of the object / array / function that was passed to it.
 ```

+## Step 5 (shared services)

+Because they are simpler to build, we built non-shared services first, however 99% of the time when using DI, you want to use shared services.
+The container should always return you the same instance of a service after the first time.

+In this step you need to implement the **di.share()** function.
+It works exactly the same as the **di.set()** function but later when using **di.get()** you always get the same instance of your service.